 - 3. In-kind contributions.
 In-kind contributions from stakeholders may be accepted as part of a member's contribution to the annual assessment. - 4.
 Unspent funds.
-At the end of each fiscal year, unspent operating funds in excess of \$50,000 may be re-allocated to the Endowment Fund, as determined by the GC. - C. Funding from Grants.
-The SG will actively seek grants from federal, state, local and private entities to fund projects and efforts that enhance and protect the ORVs.
-The use of funds from these grants will comply with underlying specifications and requirements of those grants.
+At the end of each fiscal year, unspent operating funds in excess of \$50,000 may be re-allocated to the Endowment Fund, as determined by the GC.

-18 Assessments to governmental entities would be subject to annual appropriation.
+17 Assessments to governmental entities would be subject to annual appropriation.